vominhtri231/Notes/Java/Core/Matcher.md

 matcher.last();
 ```

-## String ultilities that use matcher under the hook
+## String utilities that use matcher under the hook

 ```java
 s.split(regex)